longturn/freeciv21/docs/General/Manuals/client-manual.rst

   or be destroyed by your enemies.
 Refer to `Map View`_ for more information.
 * :strong:`Unit Controls`: Figure 9 shows a :unit:`Battleship` selected and the available unit actions in a bar at the bottom middle of the interface.
 This is the `Unit Controls`_ bar.
-* :strong:`Mini Map`: In the lower-right corner of the main map interface is a small version of the map known as the `Mini Map`_.
+* :strong:`Mini Map`: In the lower right corner of the main map interface is a small version of the map known as the `Mini Map`_.

 Menu Bar
 --------

-Freeciv21 is no different than any other multi-function complex program -- it has a menu bar.
-The menu consists of the following items:
+The Menu Bar consists of the following items:

 * `Game Menu`_
 * `View Menu`_